Notters/Cobol/README.md

 There are two indexed files:
 -	Clnt.dat, which stores client information - client number, surname, dob and balance.
--	Cont.dat, which stores the next client number – this, in my opinion, is the best way to automatically generate the next client number when you want to add another client.
+-	Cont.dat, which stores the next client number – this, in my opinion, is the best way to automatically generate the next client number when addiing clients.

 Logic tier

-There are two programs that are responsible to handling the interactions between the presentation layer and data layer:
+There are two programs that are responsible for handling the interactions between the presentation layer and data layer:
--	Clntio: this program accepts operational commands and client information from the clntgui screen (in the presentation tier).
-The clntio program then performs the necessary operations and returns four parameters: the client record, a navigation status (used by the Presentation tier to control navigation) and a message (used by the presentation layer to inform users of why certain actions cannot be carried out – e.g. pressing ‘Next’ on the last record should display an ‘End of file’ message)
+-	Clntio: this program accepts operational commands and client information from the clntgui screen.
+The clntio program then performs the necessary operations and returns four parameters: the client record, a navigation status (used by the clntgui screen to control navigation and used by the clntbrws screen to improve how records are displayed at the end and at the start) and a message (used by the clntgui screen to inform users of why certain actions cannot be carried out – e.g. pressing ‘Next’ on the last record should display an ‘End of file’ message).
--	Contio: this is responsible for retrieving the next client number (stored on cont.dat) and then sending it to clntio when adding clients.
-The program then increments the next client number by one.
+-	Contio: this is responsible for generating the next client number to use when adding new clients.

 Presentation Layer